msavoury-carecloud/deepstream.io-website/src/tutorials/integrations/frontend-angular2/readme.md

 draft: true
 ---

 The "new Angular" popularly known as "Angular 2", [though a bad name](https://toddmotto.com/please-stop-worrying-about-angular-3#real-versioning), is component architected and follows the W3C component standards thereby forcing us ( for a good reason ) to build apps as reusable UI components/widgets.
-This means you can't continue to build apps the exact same way you did while using Angular 1.x.

-You can get started with Angular 2 using the [Quickstart guide](https://angular.io/docs/ts/latest/quickstart.html) which is enough knowledge to start using deepstream in Angular 2.
-Using deepstream in Angular is what this guide is about.
+This means you can't continue to build apps the same way you did while using Angular 1.x.
+You can get started with Angular 2 using the [Quickstart guide](https://angular.io/docs/ts/latest/quickstart.html) which is enough knowledge to get started with Angular 2.

+[deepstreamIO](https://deepstream.io/) is a free realtime open source server that is fast, scales and makes working with realtime data easy. deepstream is a good choice because it gives you the freedom to install a server on your machine or hosted server.

+This article will walk you through building a chat application using the most popular front-end framework, Angular, alongside with [deepstreamIO](https://deepstream.io/) to take care of the chat's realtime feature.

 ## 1. Setup Angular
 Angular provides a [CLI tool](https://github.com/angular/angular-cli) which takes the pain of booting and scaffolding an Angular project by reducing the process to just one command: